UNC-Libraries/citationbuilder/README.rst

 Installing
 ----------

-After Citation Builder has been built, upload the ``target`` directory and modify index-example.html and opencite-example.html.
+After Citation Builder has been built, upload the ``build`` directory and modify index-example.html and opencite-example.html.
 If you skipped the build step, use the ``src`` directory instead.